 Jason was born and raised in the Blue Ridge Mountains of Southwest Virginia.
 At an early age, Jason discovered a passion for hunting and the outdoor way of life.
 Jason has been filming outdoor television for ten years now.

-Chris continue to be a Probation and Parole Officer for the state of Virginia as well as owner/auctioneer of the Dawn Auction Company.
+Chris continues to be a Probation and Parole Officer for the state of Virginia as well as owner/auctioneer of the Dawn Auction Company.